Free Case Review

 - How long the recovery period will be.

 The Per Diem (“By the Day”) method assigns a certain dollar value per day to be paid over a plaintiff’s recovery period, until they reach a point called “Maximum Medical Improvement.”
 This means you have reached a point where your condition cannot be improved anymore.
 If a doctor says it is going to take 150 days to reach maximum medical improvement, and the insurance company assigned a Per Diem value of $100, then your pain and suffering damages would be $15,000.

 An insurance company needs to verify any claims of pain and suffering.
 This is typically done by corroboration from medical professionals such as doctors, therapists, & psychiatrists as well as personal accounts from friends and family.

 Once an insurance company has calculated all the damages, they will make a settlement.
-If you are unsure whether the determined value of your personal injury settlement is high enough, you can always talk with an attorney at the Scranton Law Firm.
-We provide legal advice for all personal injury cases, and our attorneys are here to fight for you if we believe you are being low-balled.
+If you are unsure whether the determined value of your personal injury settlement is high enough, you can always talk with an lawyer at the Scranton Law Firm.
+We provide legal advice for all personal injury cases, and our lawyers are here to fight for you if we believe you are being low-balled.